Sarah Buxton: Musical styles

 Stewart Mason of Allmusic wrote that Buxton has "an appealingly hoarse singing voice akin to Melissa Etheridge and a no-nonsense lyrical persona somewhat along the lines of Gretchen Wilson."
 Almost My Record received a positive review from Country Standard Time critic Michael Sudhalter, who said that "Stupid Boy" worked better from a female's perspective, and that "Innocence" was "one of the best songs about reminiscing of young love since Deana Carter's 'Strawberry Wine'."
 Jessica Phillips of Country Weekly magazine wrote in her review of the album that Buxton's lyrics cast her as "a typical 20-something-year-old girl in America."

 Personal life

 Buxton became engaged to session guitarist Tom Bukovac on December 20, 2009.
 They married on November 20, 2010.
 She gave birth to their first child, Marshall, on December 4, 2012.
 Their second son, Leo, was born in 2016.

-According to Tom Bukovac, on March 29th 2021, he and Buxton ended their marriage of 10 years in 2020.
+According to Tom Bukovac, he and Buxton decided to end their marriage in 2020.